Omaha Chapter National Meet

 That description goes double for AMCA National Road Runs, which offer the chance to ride with others on the machines, and roads, of yesterday.
 These multi-day events follow routes laid out by local riders, who know the back roads of their own area best.
 And each night, participants get together to share road stories over dinner.

-The schedule of AMCA Nationals typically begins in late February or early March and ends in October, stretching from New York to California.
+The schedule of AMCA Nationals typically begins in late February or early March and ends in October, stretching from Connecticut to California.
 For details on individual events, click on the links in the schedule below.